Emergence of dynamical tensor fields in composite models of gravity: Analysis

 In the same manner, in the scalar case we have

 where the initial condition was set so as to be $\xi_2|_{k=\Lambda}=\xi_2'$, $\xi_0|_{k=\Lambda}=\xi_0'$ and $Z_{Ci}|_{k=\Lambda}=0$.

-First, we impose the massless condition for the tensor fields in the IR regime ($k=0$).
+First, we tune the bare mass parameters such that the tensor fields become massless in the IR limit ($k=0$).
+This amounts to subtracting the power-divergent contributions generated along the flow.
 Thus, the bare mass parameters are chosen such that the loop corrections cancel.
 In the fermionic case, we give

 while in the scalar case, we give

 These subtractions correspond to the additive renormalization of the power divergences.

 Next, we consider the kinetic terms of the tensor fields in the IR regime.
 To this end, we renormalize the fields as $\sqrt{Z_{H0}(0)}H_{\mu\nu}=h_{\mu\nu}$ and $\sqrt{Z_{C0}(0)}C_{\mu\nu}=c_{\mu\nu}$ in the fermionic and scalar cases, respectively.
 Then, the kinetic terms of $h_{\mu\nu}$ and $c_{\mu\nu}$ are given respectively by